redis/ioredis/README.md

 ### TLS Profiles

+> **Warning**
+> TLS profiles described in this section are going to be deprecated in the next major version.
+Please provide TLS options explicitly.

 To make it easier to configure we provide a few pre-configured TLS profiles that can be specified by setting the `tls` option to the profile's name or specifying a `tls.profile` option in case you need to customize some values of the profile.

 Profiles: